 New York Child Custody Laws

-The following chart highlights the basics of New York child custody laws.
+The following summary chart highlights the basics of New York child custody laws.

 |Code Section||Dom.
 Rel. §240|

 |Grandparent Visitation Rights Recognized?||Yes, Dom.
 Rel. §240(1)|